kartik-v/yii2-widgets/README.md

 [```VIEW DEMO```](http://demos.krajee.com/widget-details/datepicker)

 The DatePicker widget is a Yii 2 wrapper for the [Bootstrap DatePicker plugin](http://eternicode.github.io/bootstrap-datepicker/).
 The plugin is a fork of Stefan Petre's DatePicker (of eyecon.ro), with improvements by @eternicode.
-This widget is specially styled for Yii framework 2.0 and Bootstrap 3.
-The widget allows graceful degradation to a normal HTML text input, if the browser does not support JQuery.
-This widget supports these markups:
+The widget is specially styled for Yii framework 2.0 and Bootstrap 3 and allows graceful degradation to a normal HTML text input, if the browser does not support JQuery.
+The widget supports these markups:

 * Simple Input Markup
 * Component Markup - Addon Prepended
 * Component Markup - Addon Appended
+* Inline / Embedded Markup
 * Date Range Markup (from and to dates)
-* Inline / Embedded Markup

 #### TimePicker
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/timepicker)